 The Rottweiler is a breed of dog that needs specific care, although not more or less than other breeds.
 Assuming that everyone wants the best for their dog, the process is much simpler than it seems as long as the needs of the animal come first.

 As in the previous case, the baths in the rottweiler should be done only when the animal requires it, either for a field trip or because too much time has passed since the last time.
-The frequency of between 6 and 8 weeks for each bath will be enough to keep it always shiny.
+The frequency of between 6 and 8 weeks for each bath will be enough to keep him always shiny.

-Feeding is a very important issue for this breed due to its tendency to gain weight.
+Feeding is a critical issue for this breed due to its tendency to gain weight.
 It should always be quality food, in the right amount depending on the exercise you do.
 In addition, it is advisable to avoid prizes on a regular basis, because they are products that will make you gain weight, even if you do not consume too many.